username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/writeup.md

     0x004020da      b801000000     mov eax, 1
 ```

-With these patches, every level is visible immediately and you can just read the ascii art immediately.
+With these patches, every level is visible immediately and you can just read the ASCII art immediately.
 For example, here is level 10.
 Obviously it would take forever for someone to walk around and try to find the final two characters with all the walls blocking the way.

 ![level 10](images/10.png)